NamVr/Chat-Economy-Bot/README.md

 ## Getting Started

-To get started, you should have `node.js` & `npm` installed. **(Node.js 16.9.0 or newer is required)** To get a local/server copy up and running follow these simple example steps.
+To get started, you should have `node.js` & `npm` installed. **(Node.js 16.9.0 or newer is required)** To get a local/server copy up and running, follow these simple example steps.

 ### Installation